mystica555/cccpu/README.md

   A list in the format: 1-3,7 or all

+The output is pretty easy to follow, and the online cores can be scripted as an enumerated space-separated list.
+It detects non-interactive and prints:

 Verified online cores:
 0 1 2 3 4 5 6 7 8 9 10 11

+It also prints a B/W ascii table:

 +===================================================================+
 |                       Detailed Core Status                        |